odk-x/docs/odkx-src/sync-endpoint.rst

 Using a Different LDAP UI
 """"""""""""""""""""""""""""""""""""""""""""""

-    If you want to use a UI outside the Docker Swarm in your local machine Modify the docker-compose.yml file in sync-endpoint-default-setup directory .
-Add ports mapping to the ldap service to expose the port 389 of ldap service to a port in your local host .
+    If you want to use a UI outside the Docker Swarm in your local machine Modify the docker-compose.yml file in sync-endpoint-default-setup directory.
+Add ports mapping to the ldap service to expose the port 389 of ldap service to a port in your local host.
 If you wish to access the ldap protocol over TLS/SSL expose the port 636.
 Connect the UI application to this port on localhost.

-    The ldap service of the the Docker compose should be like this after adding port mapping .
+    The ldap service of the the Docker compose should be like this after adding port mapping.

     .. code-block:: console